SPRING QUARTER TA APPLICATIONS ARE BEING ACCEPTED UNTIL NOON, FRIday, FEBRUARY 19, 2016.

-- The Department of Physics uses a collaborative learning model (tutorial worksheets and group problem solving) for the 20, 40 and 60 series courses.
+- The Department of Physics uses a collaborative learning model (tutorial worksheets and group problem solving) for the PHYSICS 20, 40 and 60 series courses.
 This model is also encouraged for the other undergraduate courses.

-- Required training for all TA's is provided in Physics 294 (Teaching of Physics) offered Autumn and Winter quarters, which should be taken before becoming a TA for the first time.
-Although it is neither ideal nor encouraged, TA's may, on a case-by-case basis,be allowed to take Physics 294 concurrently with their TA appointment.
+- Required training for all TA's is provided in PHYSICS 294 (Teaching of Physics) offered Autumn and Winter quarters, which should be taken before becoming a TA for the first time.
+Although it is neither ideal nor encouraged, TA's may, on a case-by-case basis,be allowed to take Physics 294 concurrently with their first TA appointment.

-- For TA appplicants who are NOT Physics grad students, preference is given to those who have completed Physics 294 in advance of their application to TA.
+- For TA appplicants who are NOT Physics graduate students, preferenceis given to those who have completed Physics 294 in advance of their application to TA.

-Full policies for Teaching Assistantships in Physics can be found in this document -- Teaching Assistantships in the Physics Department: Responsibilities and Hiring Guidelines.
+Full policies for Teaching Assistantships in Physics can be found on this website: Becoming a Teaching Assistant in Physics.

 Before you apply, please read the following:

 - International Students: Those applying for a teaching assistantship for the first time must be screened for readiness to use English in a teaching role (English accuracy, fluency, and communication are evaluated).
 See http://www.stanford.edu/group/efs/tascreen.html for information on scheduling this exam.
 You must complete this before we can offer you a Teaching Assitantship.

-- If you are offered a position and this is your first time as a TA for the Physics Department, you must attend the TA Orientation run by CTL (Center for Teaching and Learning).
+- If you are offered a position and this is your first time serving as a TA for the Physics Department, you must attend the TA Orientation run by CTL (Center for Teaching and Learning).
 See the schedule on their website.
 The CTL orientation is offered only in Autumn quarter; if you are a first-time TA in a quarter other than Autumn, you should instead view the Major Stanford Policies video and TA Orientation 2014 video (Items #3 and #4 respectively on the CTL TA Orientation Page).
-In addition, you must register for Physics 294, Teaching of Physics (practicum, offered Autumn and Winter quarters only), if you have not already completed PHYS 294.
+In addition, you must register for PHYS 294, Teaching of Physics (practicum, offered Autumn and Winter quarters only), if you have not already completed PHYS 294.